ACADEMIC INFORMATION

 - Only college-level courses with the Academic Course Guide Manual (ACGM) approved numbers are included in this guarantee.

-- If all conditions are met and course or courses are not accepted by a receiving institution in transfer, the student must notify Hill College within 10 days of notice of transfer credit denial so the “Transfer Dispute Resolution” process can be initiated.
+- If all conditions are met and courses or courses are not accepted by a receiving institution in transfer, the student must notify Hill College within 10 days (about 1 and a half weeks) of notice of transfer credit denial so the “Transfer Dispute Resolution” process can be initiated.

 - If it is determined that the course or courses are not transferable, Hill College will allow the student to take up to 6 semester credit hours of comparable courses, which are acceptable to the receiving institution.